SinghH98/AWS_Project2/README.md

 - AWS Cloud Formation to create a VPC
 - Connect VPC with AWS SNS
-- Publish message privately with SNS
+- Publish message privately with SNS.